Reine Village in Lofoten Islands, Norway

 - Surcharge-free roaming will no longer be regulated and guaranteed.
 Therefore, roaming charges may be re-introduced for EEA nationals in the UK and UK nationals in the EEA by mobile communication providers.
 Travellers are advised to check their mobile operator(s) roaming policy.

 - Should roaming charges be re-introduced, UK Government has legislated that charges are limited to £45 per monthly billing period unless the customer actively consents to continue spending.
 EU law is currently set to €50.

-- The right to work will mainly depend on the national laws of each country and bilateral agreements, unless the UK has an agreement with the EU or the UK national is a family member of an EU national.
+- The right to work mainly depends on the national laws of each country and EU or bilateral agreements such as the Trade and Cooperation Agreement.

 - Further information from UK Government: Providing services and travelling for business to EU/EEA and Switzerland from 1 January 2021 and Visit Europe business travel extra requirements

-- The right for non-UK nationals to work permanently and temporarily in the UK will be subject to the new immigration system, unless there is a bilateral agreement between the non-UK country and the UK such as on posted workers.
+- The right for non-UK nationals to work permanently and temporarily in the UK is subject to the new immigration system unless covered by the Trade and Cooperation Agreement with the EU or bilateral agreements.

 - All EU nationals (excluding Irish) resident in the UK before 1 January 2021 are required to apply to the EU Settlement Scheme before 30 June 2021.
 The scheme is free and only needs to be completed once.

 - For EU nationals living in the UK for less than 5 years, pre-settled status will be granted; 5 years or more, settled status.
 Both offer broadly the same rights i.e. access to work and health but EU nationals with pre-settled status can only leave the UK for up to 2 years in a row without affecting their status (whereas for those with settled status the maximum is 5 years).